Is it a gourd? Is it a vegetable? The Italian cucuzza squash is all of that – and then some.

 While this isn’t necessarily a rare plant, I have noted that the seeds can be difficult to come by.

 Fortunately, there are several places you can buy these rare seeds online.
-For example, you can purchase packets of 24 seeds from Onalee’s Seeds via Amazon.
+You can find seeds available at True Leaf Market.

 Managing Pests and Disease